yashksaini-coder/global-agent-hackathon-may-2025/README.md

 Powered by [Agno](https://agno.link/gh), [Firecrawl](https://www.firecrawl.dev/), [Mem0](http://mem0.ai), [Unwind AI](https://www.theunwindai.com), [Browser Use](https://browser-use.com), [mcp.run](https://www.mcp.run), [Graphlit](https://www.graphlit.com/), [Lutra AI](https://www.lutra.ai), [Potpie](https://potpie.ai) and more.

-## 💰 Build something cool, win up to $20,000 in cash and credits
+## 💰 Build something cool, win up to $25,000 in cash and credits

-We're giving away $20,000 in cash and credits for your favorite AI tools for the most ambitious Agent projects!
+We're giving away $25,000 in cash and credits for your favorite AI tools for the most ambitious Agent projects!

 ### Cash Prizes:

 #### Best Use of Agno ([see details](/resources/agno.md)):

 Projects showcasing the best use case of Agno will get following cash prizes:
-- 🏅 10 winners: $300 each
+- 🏆 **GRAND PRIZE**: $5,000 🏆
-- 🥉 10 winners: $500 each
+- 🥇 1 winner: $2,000
 - 🥈 5 winners: $1,000 each
-- 🥇 1 winner: $2,000
+- 🥉 10 winners: $500 each
-- 🏆 **GRAND PRIZE**: $5,000 🏆
+- 🏅 10 winners: $300 each

 The $300, $500 and $1,000 prizes will be awarded on a rolling basis.
 The $2,000 and $5,000 prizes will be awarded at the end of the hackathon.